+Moreover, as reported in Table \ref{tab:ga-vs-baseline}, \mapproach significantly (p-values$ < 1.0 e-10$) outperforms (as all $\hat{A}_{12}$ values are all higher than 0.5) both random and greedy test prioritization in terms of \apfdc score.
+The magnitude of the difference (effect size) is \textit{large} in all datasets.
+Same as \mapproach, \sapproach significantly outperforms random test prioritization.
+However, this test prioritization technique achieves significantly lower \apfdc values in comparison with greedy-based test prioritization in all datasets.
+Similar to the pairwise comparison of \approach variants with baselines, \mapproach significantly achieves higher \apfdc than \sapproach in all datasets (p-values$ < 1.0 e-10$, $\hat{A}_{12} = 1$, and large magnitude of effect sizes).

 To provide more insights into these results, we graphically compare the cumulative number of faults detected by the different approaches when running the test cases incrementally according to the test prioritizations they produced.
-For each dataset, we took a more detailed look at the permutations generated by \approach that achieve an \apfdc value equal to the median of the \apfdc values delivered by all of the \approach applications on a specific dataset.
-Specifically, we sampled three permutations generated by \approach for each of the datasets.
-For each dataset, we compare the sampled permutation against the best output of random (\ie the permutation generated by random that gains the best \apfdc) and greedy strategies.
+For each dataset, we took a more detailed look at the permutations generated by each \approach variant that achieve an \apfdc value equal to the median of the \apfdc values delivered by all applications of that \approach variant on a specific dataset.
+Specifically, for each of the \sapproach and \mapproach, we sampled three permutations generated by these techniques for each of the datasets.
+For each dataset, we compare the sampled permutations against the best output of random (\ie the permutation generated by random that gains the best \apfdc) and greedy strategies.
 For this comparison, we analyze the rate of fault occurrences during the execution of tests, according to the generated permutations.